Calusa: Language

-(*) denotes earlier century Calusa language records.

-Sounds

-Granberry has provided an inventory of phonemes to the sounds of the Calusa language.

-A Calusa /s/ [s̠] sound is said to range between a /s/ to a /ʃ/ sound.

 European contact

 The first recorded contact between the Calusa and Europeans was in 1513, when Juan Ponce de León landed on the west coast of Florida in May, probably at the mouth of the Caloosahatchee River, after his earlier discovery of Florida in April.
 The Calusa knew of the Spanish before this landing, however, as they had taken in Native American refugees from the Spanish subjugation of Cuba.
 The Spanish careened one of their ships, and Calusas offered to trade with them.
-After ten days a man who spoke Spanish approached Ponce de León's ships with a request to wait for the arrival of the Calusa chief.
-Soon 20 war canoes attacked the Spanish, who drove off the Calusa, killing or capturing several of them.
-The next day 80 "shielded" canoes attacked the Spanish ships, but the battle was inconclusive.
+After 10 days, a man who spoke Spanish approached Ponce de León's ships with a request to wait for the arrival of the Calusa chief.
+Soon, 20 war canoes attacked the Spanish, who drove off the Calusa, killing or capturing several of them.
+The next day, 80 "shielded" canoes attacked the Spanish ships, but the battle was inconclusive.
 The Spanish departed and returned to Puerto Rico.
-In 1517 Francisco Hernández de Córdoba landed in southwest Florida on his return voyage from discovering the Yucatán.
+In 1517, Francisco Hernández de Córdoba landed in southwest Florida on his return voyage from the Yucatán.
 He was also attacked by the Calusa.
-In 1521 Ponce de León returned to southwest Florida to plant a colony, but the Calusa drove the Spanish out, mortally wounding Ponce de León.
+In 1521, Ponce de León returned to southwest Florida to plant a colony, but the Calusa drove the Spanish out, mortally wounding Ponce de León.

 The Pánfilo de Narváez expedition of 1528 and the Hernando de Soto expedition of 1539 both landed in the vicinity of Tampa Bay, north of the Calusa domain.
-Dominican missionaries reached the Calusa domain in 1549 but withdrew because of the hostility of the tribe.
+Dominican missionaries reached the Calusa domain in 1549, but withdrew because of the hostility of the tribe.
 Salvaged goods and survivors from wrecked Spanish ships reached the Calusa during the 1540s and 1550s.
 The best information about the Calusa comes from the Memoir of Hernando de Escalante Fontaneda, one of these survivors.
 Fontaneda was shipwrecked on the east coast of Florida, likely in the Florida Keys, about 1550, when he was thirteen years old.
 Although many others survived the shipwreck, only Fontaneda was spared by the tribe in whose territory they landed.
 Warriors killed all the adult men.
-Fontaneda lived with various tribes in southern Florida for the next seventeen years before being found by the Menendez de Avilés expedition.
+Fontaneda lived with various tribes in southern Florida for the next 17 years before being found by the Menendez de Avilés expedition.